tierrif/chat-utils/README.md

 ## How to add it to your client
 - Go to the releases page for this repository and choose the latest stable release.
-- If you didn't yet, install Fabric Loader 1.19.1.
+- If you didn't yet, install Fabric Loader.
 Get it from [here](https://fabricmc.net/use/).
 - If you didn't have Fabric installed yet, you'll also need the Fabric API.
-Download the 1.19.1 version from [here](https://www.curseforge.com/minecraft/mc-mods/fabric-api).
+Download the latest version from [here](https://www.curseforge.com/minecraft/mc-mods/fabric-api).
 - Download [Cloth Config](https://www.curseforge.com/minecraft/mc-mods/cloth-config) and [Fabric Mod Menu](https://www.curseforge.com/minecraft/mc-mods/modmenu).
 - Put Fabric API, Cloth, Fabric Mod Menu and ChatUtils' files in the mods folder (by default, %appdata%\\.minecraft\\mods), or if you're in Linux, ~/.minecraft/mods.
 - Start Minecraft.
 You should see a button called "Mods" with the amount.
 Click on it and see if everything loaded fine.